isomerpages/moe-bendemeersec/_cca/Sports/Football.md

 ![Braydon Ng, Bendemeer Football Team Goalkeeper](/images/Cca/football-04-e1627316282738-768x504.png)

-*“As a goalkeeper I feel lucky to have a specialised goalkeeping coach brought in to train goalkeepers.
+<p style="text-align:justify; font-style:italic">“As a goalkeeper I feel lucky to have a specialised goalkeeping coach brought in to train goalkeepers.
 We play matches similar to a competitive game.
 The coaches assess the performance of each player and help us improve on our weaknesses after the match.
-We constantly train to build stamina and agility, improve our techniques and work on our game strategy to prepare for a possible tournament season next year.”*   **-Braydon Ng, Bendemeer Football Team Goalkeeper.**
+We constantly train to build stamina and agility, improve our techniques and work on our game strategy to prepare for a possible tournament season next year.”*   <b>-Braydon Ng, Bendemeer Football Team Goalkeeper.</b></p>

 #### Striving for Excellence